Zenlytic/zenlytic-docs/docs/4_data_modeling/3_dashboard.md

 # Dashboards

 Dashboards are collections of dashboard elements.
-Dashboard elements are plots or tables created with a combination of measures and dimensions in an explore.
+Dashboard elements are plots or tables created with a combination of measures and dimensions that can be joined together.

 Dashboards are specified in yaml files, like all files in Zenlytic.